aadomn/aes/README.md

 | 1st-order masked AES-128 semi-fixsliced   | 2               | 199.3         |
 | 1st-order masked AES-128 fully-fixsliced  | 2               | 195.8         |

+> [!CAUTION]
-:warning::rotating_light: This masking scheme was mainly introduced to achieve first-order masking while limiting the amount of randomness to generate.
+> This masking scheme was mainly introduced to achieve first-order masking while limiting the amount of randomness to generate.
 Please be aware that other first-order masking schemes provide a better security level.
-Note that no practical evaluation has been undertaken to assess the security of our masked implementations! :rotating_light::warning:
+Note that no practical evaluation has been undertaken to assess the security of our masked implementations!